Retail media: Context and targeting

 Retail media channels are to a large extent defined by the context of the retailer.
 The majority of retail media channels reach their audience at or near the point of purchase or point of choice.
 Research suggests media placed at or near the points of choice/purchase can have a significant impact on purchasing decisions (PoS).1 Media owners and agencies have learnt more in recent years about the value of retail media channels.

 There is potential for conflict of interest between the retailer selling the media and the CPG/FMCG buying the media, which is why retailers often engage a third-party media owner to operate and sell media space on their behalf.

+On-site and Off-site

+Online retail media started with on-site ad placements on retailer websites.
+These ads typically appeared close to the point of purchase or in a search as a sponsored placement.

+Off-site retail media emerged in the early 2020s, allowing retailers to use their data across the open web and other marketing channels.